 - Hosting training sessions to help introduce your LMS.
-The smaller the session, the easier it is to provide personalized guidance and hands-on training to users.
+The smaller the session, the easier it is to provide personalised guidance and hands-on training to users.

 Learning opportunities are key to a successful migration.
 But it’s important to remember that not everyone learns the same way.
 That’s why users need to be provided with a variety of learning options to keep them engaged throughout the implementation process.

 5. Gather Feedback

 It’s not enough to simply communicate a change; your messaging should involve consistent two-way communication.
 This means having regular interactions to discuss LMS results, reinforce key points, answer further questions, and cultivate feedback.
 This can be done by:

 - Conducting short surveys to understand user opinions through multiple choice questions or short answers.
 This is particularly helpful for people who prefer to keep their feedback anonymous or private.

 - Using specialized feedback forums or feedback communities for users to share their questions, ideas, and feature requests.

 - Creating an email account dedicated to your LMS migration so users can contact you directly and privately regarding questions they have about the migration.

 - Holding town hall meetings to clearly explain the project vision in a compelling manner.
 In these meetings, you can open the floor for users to ask questions.

 Remember that implementing a new technology or software is an ongoing, inclusive process.
 This means that it should involve more parties than your IT department and leadership; it should look at the broader number of users.
 This involvement can make your users feel they have more control over a change and that it is not being forced upon them.